 At last, an “owner’s manual” that puts the dog where it should be – squarely in the centre.

 Dr Patricia McConnell The Education of Will, Atria Books, NY, USA, 2017

-As I start out in my new career as a canine and feline behaviourist, I know that at least one of Dr Patricia McConnell’s books will always be near at hand.
+As I started out in my new career as a canine and feline behaviourist, I knew that at least one of Dr Patricia McConnell’s books would always be near at hand.
 I am often tempted to hand over a copy of The Other End of the Leash as I hand my training clients their first clicker.

 Although I’ve gazed at Wisconsin across Lake Michigan, I have never been there.
 However, I feel that I have got to know Tulip and Lassie and, above all Cool Hand Luke.
 Now I can add Willie and Tootsie to the cast.
 I live 4,000 miles away in a major, global capital city, but the language that exists between dog and human transcends all borders.

 I knew that one of the reasons that I find Dr McConnell so inspiring is that she never seems to shrink from her own errors and then learn from them.
 There are many quotations from her autobiography The Education of Will that deserve to be engraved on plates and handed out to dog owners whenever the need arises: